 - Be Yourself: As a teenager she tended to overdress in as many colors as possible in an attempt to be as un-Gatalentan as possible.
 Leia points out that defining herself as being unlike a thing is still letting that thing define you, which Amilyn takes to heart, choosing her current dyed hair with matching colorful dresses.

 - Boring, but Practical: Her plan after evacuating D'Qar is to simply flee the First Order until they reach Crait and signal for help, contrasted with Poe's failed plan to sneak onto the First Order mothership and disable its tracking system.
-This teaches Poe a lesson about favoring Boring, but Practical approaches over flashy Awesome, but Impractical Indy Ploy heroics.
+Poe himself admits that the plan is actually a really damn good one when he learns of it.

 - Cassandra Truth: She tells Poe that his plan is far too dangerous and unpredictable.
-Poe refuses to listen...unfortunately, Holdo is soon proved right, as just about everything that could go wrong with his plan does.
+Poe refuses to listen...
+Unfortunately, Holdo is soon proven right, as just about everything that can go wrong with his plan does.

 - Cloudcuckoolander: As a teenager, she is rather eccentric in both her behavior and dress.
 While learning how to climb mountains, she spends more time looking for snow owls than paying attention to the lessons.